ElliotTriesHisBest/ElliotTriesHisBest/README.md

 ⛔️ ᯓ★ AFK/offtab, most likely too busy to check PT, must W2I but will still take a bit to respond! "( – ⌓ – )

+Sometimes I forget to change my status tho, but the middle ground will almost always be 🌙!
+Also I have noticed that I sometimes fall asleep while playing pt.. whoops haha... （´∇｀''）

 # ─── ⋆⋅☆⋅⋆ ──

 ### BOUNDARIES!!!